 Ensuring that your loved one lives in a clean home.

 We all want to do our best for our aging relatives.
 The National Family Caregiver Support center recently issued a study that shows over 45 million people are caring for a disabled, elderly or chronically ill family member every year.
 On average, these people provide 25 hours of care per week—the equivalent of a part-time job.
-That’s also twice the amount of annual care as that provided by paid caregivers.
+That’s also twice the amount of annual care as that provided by paid caregivers, making recent developments in self-sustainable elder care like bath lifts and stair lifts important for several reasons.
 If you are helping care for an elderly relative, think about these steps so that you can provide the best care while staying healthy yourself.